 Both programs use the same disability definition: You must have a physical or mental condition that is expected to last at least 12 months or end in death.

-If you were born in 1953, next year is your full retirement year.
-It’s time to do some math so you don’t lose retirement benefits you could have started taking in January 2021, even if you don’t plan to stop working.
+It’s time to do some math so you don’t lose the retirement benefits you could have started taking in January 2021, even if you don’t plan to stop working.

 Every adult over the age of 18 should create a “My Social Security” account and take care to keep their ID and passwords up to date, changing them annually.

 As you read through the changes, pay particular attention to the Retirement Earnings Test Exempt Amounts.